WANdisco/hive-metastore-sync/README.md

 kadmin: addprinc krbtgt/SRC.COM@DST.COM
 kadmin: addprinc krbtgt/DST.COM@SRC.COM
 ```
-* Add RULEs for creating shortnames in the Hadoop.
-To do this, add/modify the hadoop.security.auth_to_local property in the
-core-site.xml file in the destination cluster.
-For example, to add support for the hdfs/SRC.COM principal:
+* You would need to add respective auth_to_local mapping for SRC cluster principals into your destination cluster Hadoop configuration core-site.xml file.
+For example, to add maopping for the hdfs/SRC.COM principal into destination cluster:
 ```
+core-site.xml

 <property>
   <name>hadoop.security.auth_to_local</name>
   <value>